 This is where you store those little odds and ends that don’t always fit anywhere else or that you rarely use but don’t know where to put.

-In your kitchen, scissors, rubber bands, twist ties, and a notepad and pens might be useful.
-But fear not– even messy drawers can be organized with decluttering and some elbow grease.
+In your kitchen, scissors, rubber bands, twist ties, a notepad, and pens might be helpful.
+But fear not- a messy drawer can be organized with decluttering and some elbow grease.

 Take everything out of the drawer.
 Be realistic about how or if you use every item and then throw out anything you don’t use.
 You don’t need a stockpile of soy sauce packets and a stack of old business cards you know you’ll never use.
 It’s not wasteful to throw out this clutter when it’s simply wasting space.

 Sort and group similar items in piles.
-Put items aside that you might want.
-Continue to stack the remaining contents.
+Put things aside that you might want.
+Then, continue to stack the remaining contents.

 How to increase your clothes drawer storage by up to 50%?

-Clothing and linens in your dresser, wardrobe, and closet organizer drawers tend to become a mess when they are folded.
-Stacking clothes in these areas is an outdated practice and doesn’t optimize your bedroom’s storage space.
+Clothing and linens in your wardrobe and dresser closet organizer drawers tend to become a mess when they are folded.
+Stacking clothes in these areas is outdated and doesn’t optimize your bedroom’s storage space.

-The “KonMari Method” of clothes folding from Japanese organizing consultant Marie Kondo changes all of this.
-She is the author of The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing.
+The “KonMari Method” of clothes folding by Japanese organizing drawers consultant Marie Kondo changes everything.
+She is the author of The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing Drawers.

 Traditional clothes drawer storage is outdated and impractical